April 4, 2026

 The CPU performance is managed by a component of the operating system called the governor, which controls how the CPU frequency is adjusted based on system load.

-In Pop!_OS, there are two available governors: performance
+In Pop!_OS, there are two available governors: performance and powersave.
+You can check which ones are available with:

 cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors